krishaamer/green-filter-research/research/literature/ai.md

 ## Human-AI Interaction {#human-ai-interaction}

+In @mccullochLogicalCalculusIdeas1943 proposed the first mathematical model of a neural network inspired by the human brain.

+biomimicry

 In the 83 years since Alan Turing proposed his Turing Test for Machine Intelligence in 1950, Artificial Intelligence (AI) has developed from an academic concept to a mainstream, everyday reality.
 Turing’s idea was to